In this guide we’ll look at the best claw hammers.

-This hammer feels light but well balanced in the hand.
+This 15 oz claw hammer feels light but well balanced in the hand.
 The shock-resistant grip feels very comfortable and does help reduce the impact when you have a lot of nailing to do.
 The rip claws are excellent for demolition work as they are bevelled and sharp.
 The head also has a magnetic nail starter which allows you to hammer nails one-handed.

-Overall, this is a great tool if you do a lot of nailing and demolition work as it is light and comfortable to use but still as tough as old boots.
+Overall the 15 oz hammer is a great tool if you do a lot of nailing and demolition work as it is light and comfortable to use but still as tough as old boots.